Get on Track for a Career in Medicine and Health

-- Receive enriched academic training for future physicians and other health-care practioners.
+- Receive enriched academic training for future physicians and other health care

-- Acquire a fundamental understanding of how the human body functions and knowledge of state-of-the-art biomedical imaging technology.
+- Acquire a fundamental understanding of how the human body functions.

 - Gain a fundamental overview of the normal structure and function of the major organs of the human body.